h-dong/my-learning-log/README.md

   * Express
   * fastify

++ ### Svelte - compiles app to pure JS code

+  Svelte is a new way to build web applications.
+It's a compiler that takes your declarative components and converts them into efficient JavaScript that surgically updates the DOM.

+  - [x] Open source
+  - [x] Free to use for both personal and business

+  [Poke](https://github.com/sveltejs/svelte) to check it out

 + ### gatsby - static site generator

   Gatsby is a free and open source framework based on React that helps developers build blazing fast websites and apps.